Benefits of Umami in Foods Demonstrated by Chef Chris Koetke

 Umami Symposium: “Scientific Approach for Authentic Egyptian Foods and Ingredients”

-This symposium was held in Egypt on October 12, 2016 at Cairo University (Food Science Department, Faculty of Agriculture).
+October 12 2016 — This symposium was held in Egypt at Cairo University (Food Science Department, Faculty of Agriculture).
 It is the first symposium on Umami and Glutamate to be held in Egypt.

 The symposium covered basic information about umami, including its history, science and food applications, as well as the use of monosodium glutamate (MSG) as the purest form of umami.
 During the seminar, more than 250 attendees experienced the powerful effect of umami seasoning (MSG) to improve the deliciousness of low salt vegetable soup.